daffl/uberclass/readme.md

 Uberclass
 ========

+> Note: Uberclass is not being actively maintained anymore.
+Try [Uberproto](https://github.com/daffl/uberproto) as an alternative which is much smaller and uses ES5 inheritance.

 Uberclass is a class framework based on [JavaScriptMVC $.Class](http://javascriptmvc.com/docs.html#&who=jQuery.Class) and [John Resig's Simple JavaScript inheritance](http://ejohn.org/blog/simple-javascript-inheritance/) for NodeJS.
 It encourages a hybrid approach between functional and object oriented programming.